harrisdevv/harrisdevv/README.md

 # Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px">

 ## 🚀 About Me

-🎓 I am Harrison Phan, I'm a **Full-Stack Software Engineer** (specializing in **Java**).
-I have 3 years of experience working as a backend software engineer.
-I am also pursuing my Bachelors in **Computer Science & Engineering** and graduate in mid-2019.
+👨‍💻 I am Hien Phan (Henry), a dedicated **Full-Stack Software Engineer** specializing in **Java** and **JavaScript** with 4 years experience.
+I have a passion for building and developing software from A to Z, with a particular interest in creating SaaS applications.

-👨‍💻 I am enthusiastic about learning new technology.
+💡 I am enthusiastic about learning new technologies and enjoy connecting with the coding community.
+For me, building software is a way to modernize my life, providing a productive means to master complex challenges for humans and helping people connect quickly to excel in any field.

-📚 I love reading books on **personal development** & **software development**.
-My favorite ones are **The Phoenix Project** by *Gene Kim* in the genre of personal development and **Clean code** by *Bob Martin* in the genre of software development.
-Reading books makes me feel awesome, and relaxing, and helps me update my knowledge.
+🤝 I value friendly and kind interactions and am always open to making new connections.
+Don't hesitate to reach out and connect with me!

 ## 🛠️ Skills